Charitable bequests — A Gift in your will

 Legislation signed in 2015 permanently extended the popular gift option known as the IRA Charitable Rollover—a qualified charitable distribution from an IRA.
-This is good news for IRA owners age 70½ and over who want to support our work in 2017, because you can use your IRA required minimum distribution (RMD) to make a meaningful gift.
+This is good news for IRA owners age 70½ and over who want to support our work, because you can use your IRA required minimum distribution (RMD) to make a meaningful gift.
 It’s easy to do.

 - Instruct your IRA custodian to make a distribution directly to our organization.

 - Although there is no tax deduction, the distribution is excluded from your income for federal tax purposes—no tax is due!